Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

-There doesn’t appear to be a generally available catalogue of the badges produced by the Camping Club or their previous and subsequent incarnations.
+There doesn’t appear to be a generally available catalogue of the badges produced by The Camping Club or their previous and subsequent incarnations.
 This is an attempt at a simple checklist of the badges produced by and for the oldest camping club in the world- The Camping and Caravanning Club.
-There is a brief history of this organisation here.

 Camping Club badge, made by Gaunt